Torsion bar suspension: History

 The first vehicle to use torsion bars was Leyland Eight designed by J. G. Parry-Thomas and produced from 1920 to 1923, however its rear suspension, patented in 1919, was retrospectively named "torsion bar assisted" by Leyland in a 1966 publication because the bars only complemented the leaf springs.
 Less than two dozen cars (including racing variants) were produced, and the suspension was only ever used again on Marlborough-Thomas racing cars few years later.

 In 1923 Parry-Thomas patented an updated design featuring a true torsion bar design with no leaf springs, however the inventor's death in a car crash in 1927 prevented its further development.
-Therefore the invention is often credited to the Porsche GmbH, which patented it in 1931 and later used in a lot of designs.
+Therefore the invention is often credited to the Porsche GmbH, which patented it in 1931 and later used it in many designs.

 The front wheel drive Citroën Traction Avant from 1934 was the first to implement the idea in a serially produced car, featuring independent front torsion bar suspension and a flexible trailing dead axle, also sprung by torsion bars.
 The flexibility of the axle beam provided wheel location features like a twist beam axle.
 Also in the 1930s, Porsche's prototypes of the first Volkswagen Beetle incorporated torsion bars—especially their transverse mounting style.
-Czechoslovakian Tatra's 1948 T600 Tatraplan employed rear torsion bar suspension, the only Tatra to do so.
+Czechoslovak Tatra's 1948 T600 Tatraplan employed rear torsion bar suspension, the only Tatra to do so.

 The system first saw military use in the Swedish Stridsvagn L-60 tank of 1934.
 Its suspension was developed by German engineers, including Porsche employee Karl Rabe who also held patents on torsion bar suspensions personally.